DhyeyShah2805/llm_project/README.md

 ## 🚀 Features

 * 🧩 Build AI workflows using LangGraph’s node/edge architecture
-* 🛠️ Integrate tools like calculators or web search into agents
+* 🛠️ Integrate tools like calculators or web search into agents using **Tavily Search API.**
 * 🧠 Add memory and context to conversations
 * 📡 Enable streaming responses
 * 🧑‍⚖️ Human feedback handling